 The Eight Best Independent Bookstores in Chicago

 Amazon Bookstore is coming.
-Support these local shops instead.
+These local shops need your help.

 Small neighborhood bookstores still exist for a reason.